We can talk until we drop but only way to get to true and perfect unity is to do as Jesus taught and did.

 Mark 12:30-31 NIV Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘Love your neighbor as yourself.’
 There is no commandment greater than these.”

-But what is unity?
 Unfortunately, many think that unity means “sameness.”
 This is not true.
 Unity is not uniformity.
-Instead, unity can be defined as any group of people who are characterized by a shared purpose, vision or direction.
+Instead, unity can be defined as any group of people who are characterized by a shared purpose, vision, or direction.
 It’s not about being the exact same, but about advancing toward the same goal.

 Ephesians 3:6 NIV This mystery is that through the gospel the Gentiles are heirs together with Israel, members together of one body, and sharers together in the promise in Christ Jesus.